bastienleonard/pysfml-cython/doc/sphinx/source/reference/graphics/text.rst

          you should keep a reference to the *data* object as long as the font is used.

+   .. classmethod:: load_from_stream(InputStream stream)

+      Load the font from a custom stream.

    .. method:: get_glyph(int code_point, int character_size, bool bold)

       Return a glyph corresponding to *code_point* and *character_size*.